 Planting and Pruning Pears

 Pears grow best in heavy loam soil.
 Pears will tolerate poor soils and even clay soils but are less productive in very heavy soils.
-Set trees at the same depth that they grew in nursery or nursery container with the graft above ground level.
+Set trees at the same depth that they grew in nursery or nursery containers with the graft above ground level.
 Prune back the top growth so that it equals the amount of root growth.

 If pears are left unpruned they will take longer to bear fruit.
 Pears send up tall, vertical shoots.
 They are best pruned to form a tree with 4 to 5 scaffolds around a central or main stem.
 Scaffold or horizontal branches will produce more fruit and should be encouraged.
 Remove the tips of scaffold branches to encourage the growth of lateral fruiting branches.
 Pears produce fruit on short, stubby lateral branches called spurs.